Consumption of sparkling wine and champagne is rapidly on the rise in the UK

 For every bottle popped there is a cork stopper, which up until recently in the UK had no immediate use other than to go into the waste bin.

-Innovative entrepreneur, Sanjay Aggarwal recognised such redundant material could potentially open up fresh possibilities for his business, and at the same time help the environment and the local community.
+Innovative entrepreneur, Sanjay Aggarwal founded the UK’s first natural cork recycling scheme Recorked UK after recognising such redundant material could potentially open up fresh possibilities for his business, and at the same time help the environment and the local community.

-Sanjay first connected with the European Bioenergy Research Institute (EBRI), when he attended one of our ‘Value from Waste’ Master Classes, held in Stoke-on-Trent in the West Midlands.
+Sanjay first connected with EBRI, when he attended one of our ‘Value from Waste’ Master Classes, held in Stoke-on-Trent in the West Midlands.

 Following on from this EBRI provided Sanjay with detailed documented guidance as to whether natural waste cork material could be used for other purposes, for instance in an ‘energy-from-waste’ process.